xianggebenben/GraphSL/README.md

 # Version Log
 The new version 0.11 removes the memetracker and the digg datasets, improves the IVGD method, and creates random seeds for reproducibility.

-The new version 0.12 add the datasets downloader.
+The new version 0.12 adds the datasets downloader.